 The risk of developing shingles increases with age.
 Approximately half of all cases appear in people who are age 60 and older.
-You can reduce your risk by 51 percent if you take the shingles vaccine, according to the CDC.
+You can reduce your risk by if you take the shingles vaccine, according to the CDC.
 You should retake it every five years.

 Psoriasis is a chronic autoimmune disorder.
 Unlike shingles, it’s not contagious.
 People with psoriasis will experience periods of remission followed by flare-ups.
 The condition is associated with rapid skin cell turnover.